 Impulse control disorder

 Impulse control disorders are characterized by the inability to stop performing certain actions that are harmful to oneself or others.
-The patient feels that he cannot control his behaviors and emotions on his own, causing problems in different areas of life.
-The most common are kleptomania (mania for taking other people's things without permission), intermittent explosive disorder, gambling addiction (gambling addiction), pyromania (fire mania) and compulsive sexual behavior.
+Patients feel unable to control their behaviors and emotions, causing problems in various areas of life.
+The most common are kleptomania (the tendency to take other people's things without permission), intermittent explosive disorder, compulsive gambling (gambling addiction), pyromania (fire addiction), and compulsive sexual behavior.

-Don't hesitate to consult a mental health specialist if you think you have a mental problem.
-Likewise, practicing sports and maintaining healthy lifestyle habits promotes mental health, balance and well-being.
-In the same way, mental health has an effect on physical health: good mental health helps the body stay healthy, while if there is a problem it is easier for fatigue, discomfort, physical pain, and a lowered immune system to occur. , somatizations and this can lead to diseases.
+Don't hesitate to consult a mental health specialist if you think you have a mental health problem.
+Likewise, exercising and maintaining healthy lifestyle habits promote mental health, balance, and well-being.
+Similarly, mental health has an impact on physical health: good mental health helps the body stay healthy, while if there is a problem, fatigue, discomfort, physical pain, a weakened immune system, and somatic symptoms are more likely to occur, which can lead to illness.